 The Silence of the Lambs

-50% overall puts The Silence of the Lambs near the middle of the pack.
+52% overall puts The Silence of the Lambs near the middle of the pack.
 The round data tells a sharper story: strong in semis, a different film in finals.
 A masterclass in tension that won all five major Oscars and still feels dangerous.
 The identity question — horror or thriller — affects how voters compare it, but the film's grip is beyond category.
 It leads both Jonathan Demme films tracked on BingeBracket.
-At 1.3s average, voters make up their minds quickly — a gut preference rather than a weighed comparison.
+Voters pick in 1.4s on average — well under the 3.5s platform norm.

 Synopsis